 Supplementing or replacing traditional in-classroom training with e-Learning solutions like video training is a tested and proven means to scale employee learning and development, reduce the overall cost of employee training programs, and give your team members back more of their time that they can spend selling.

 The potential revenue to be gained by switching sales training to an e-Learning format will be different for every organization.
-To see what that figure could be for an example sales organization — and to find the data you’ll need to make your own projections — just take a look a our sample Video For Sales Training ROI calculator:
+To see what that figure could be for a sales organization — and to find the data you’ll need to make your own projections — just take a look at our sample Video For Sales Training ROI calculator:

 For this sales organization, supplementing or replacing traditional sales training with e-Learning video can help you realize more than a million dollars in annual revenue — and without adding new staff or reducing the amount of training you provide.

 Even small organizations find positive ROIs quickly with e-Learning, and for larger corporations, those revenue gains can quickly make their way to the bottom line.

-If the numbers in the calculator aren’t convincing enough on their own, an ever-growing list of organizations are sharing their experience with the value of adding video in employee training.
+If the numbers in the calculator aren’t convincing enough on their own, an ever-growing list of organizations is sharing their experience with the value of adding video in employee training.
 Just a few of the success stories:

 Across industries, across geographies, across products and markets and more — introducing video has proven an effective means of scaling learning and development and improving employee training.
 For organizations everywhere, training with video has become a surefire way to give sales teams the training they need — plus a little more time for work, too.

 One of the most valuable aspects of video training is its flexibility — video can be an effective means to share anything from simple onboarding information to complex technical product details.